rauppluizfr/rdcontacts/README.md

 - super user email:  admin@rdcontacts.com
 - super user password: 12345678

 You can change these credentials at file db/seeds.rb.
-All new clients will have as new password: 12345678
+All new clients will have the new password: 12345678